A kingfisher bird with a spiked crest, perched on a mossy branch, with a blurred neutral background.

 Why we need to write

 At Sligo Creek Publishing, we celebrate the art and craft of writing in all its forms.
-We believe a great story is inherently poetic, and a great poem tells a story that resonates deeply.
-Both should paint vivid pictures and possess a musicality that is as powerful when read aloud as it is on the page.
+A great story carries poetry; a great poem tells a story.
+We publish work that resonates on the page and in the voice, vivid in image and musical in rhythm.

-Our focus also extends to the vibrant voices of the Washington, DC area—a region alive with passion, creativity, and stories waiting to be told.
+Our focus extends to the vibrant literary community of the Washington, DC area — a region alive with passion, creativity, and stories waiting to be told.

 What We Are About